azharUG/musicDatabaseQueries/README.md

 Query 2: Write the queries that insert at least 10 videos, respecting the problem rules.

 Query 3:  Insert another video for the track "Voodoo", assuming that you don't know the TrackId, so your insert query should specify the TrackId directly.
-Tip: For a different database with People and Quotes, here is how to insert a Quote from the name of the Person

 Query 4:  Write a query that lists all the customers that listen to longer-than-average tracks, excluding the tracks that are longer than 15 minutes.